AggroBird/CSharpJson/README.md

     string json = "{ \"i\": 15, \"j\": 27.5, \"k\": \"foo\" }";
     TestStruct testStruct = JsonValue.Deserialize<TestStruct>(json);

-	// Decide what to do
+    // Decide what to do with k depending on its type if (testStruct.k.isNumber)
-    if (testStruct.k.isNumber)
     {
         Console.WriteLine($"Number: {(float)testStruct.k}");